Logo preload

 Being proactive about fire safety saves lives, but a dangerous backlog of overdue inspections is currently plaguing municipalities across the country, from Seattle to Los Angeles, San Jose to New York.
 Further exacerbating the backlog is that many fire inspections are performed by fire departments during downtime – no mean feat when there’s a new fire to respond to about every 23 seconds.

-First we’ll explore the scope, causes, and consequences of this backlog, then turn to how recent advances in field inspection technology have allowed municipalities and fire departments to lessen the growing inspection backlog and reduce fire risk.
+First, we’ll examine the scope, causes, and consequences of this backlog.
+Then, we’ll discuss how recent advances in field inspection technology empower municipalities and fire departments to address the growing inspection backlog and lower fire risk.

 Background